 Top Towns to Visit in Ireland

 Ireland’s rolling green hills, dramatic coastlines, and centuries‑old castles promise unforgettable experiences.
-Also, while cities like Dublin and Galway often dominate travel lists, the country’s smaller towns offer a deeper dive into Irish culture, history, and hospitality.
+While cities like Dublin and Galway often dominate travel lists, the country’s smaller towns offer a deeper dive into Irish culture, history, and hospitality.
 Below are ten must‑visit towns that showcase Ireland’s charm, each with its own unique character and attractions.

 1. Killarney – The Gateway to the Wild Atlantic